 day.
 Make sure and discard any plastic bags after one use.
 As a precaution,

 take care with the amount of time applied, because prolonged exposure to ice

 can cause tissue damage.

-vitamin P (bioflavonoid), consumed 3 times a day at least, will help
+Bioflavonoids: Natural foods rich in bioflavonoids consumed three times a day at least, will help

 treat and can prevent herpes blisters and cold sores.